 The Tampa Bay Rays are one of the newest teams in Major League Baseball, playing its inaugural season in 1998.
 The main attraction of that inaugural team was 40-year old Wade Boggs.
 A surefire future Hall of Famer, Boggs had already played 16 seasons for the Boston Red Sox and New York Yankees before joining the Devil Rays, accumulating 12 All-Star Game appearances, seven Silver Slugger awards and two Gold Gloves.
 The first 10 seasons of Tampa Bay baseball were a struggle.
 The team finished last in the American League East nine times in 10 years and never won more than 70 games in a season—losing more than 100 three times.
 The fortunes of the franchise were reversed when the team dropped the “Devil” from their team name and went to simply the Rays.
 In 2008, the first season as the Rays, Tampa Bay rode Carl Crawford, Evan Longoria, B.J.
 Upton and a young, talented starting rotation to the franchise’s first postseason appearance.
 Those Rays would make it all the way to the World Series before falling to the Philadelphia Phillies.
 Since that season the Rays have been a consistent threat in the American League.
+Tampa Bay continued to be a threat in the AL East, making postseason appearences in 2010, 2011, and 2013.
 Tampa Bay has retired just Boggs’ No. 12 thus far.
 Score with TicketCity - the place to go for Tampa Bay Rays Baseball tickets.

 2016 Rays Season Preview